jiya0302/Future-tech/README.md

 welcome to futuer tech

-this  contain the work at my instite
+this  contain the work at my institute